Undergraduate Course: Economics 1 (ECNM08013)

 |Credit level (Normal year taken)||SCQF Level 8 (Year 1 Undergraduate)

 |Summary||This calculus-based course is intended to develop a rigorous understanding of core economic models and analysis, together with an ability to apply the analysis in a variety of contexts.

 The course is primarily aimed at students who intend (or want to keep open the option) to progress to further study of economics in their 2nd year.
 Other students are welcome, but may find Economic Principles and Applications a more suitable alternative.
-Students who have not previously studied economics may find it useful to take Economic Principles and Applications alongside Economics 1.

 This calculus-based course is intended to develop a rigorous understanding of core economic models and analysis, together with an ability to apply the analysis in a variety of contexts.

 The first semester focuses on developing and using models of supply and demand in microeconomic (individual market) contexts.
 The second semester considers macroeconomic (aggregate, economy-wide) phenomena.
 It looks in greater depth at national income accounting, economic growth, money and inflation; labour markets and unemployment.

 Relevant mathematical techniques (e.g: Linear Equations & Their Graphs; Solving systems of equations; Derivatives and Differentiation; Optimisation; Functions of Two or More Variables; Basic Probability; Elasticity; Exponential and Logarithmic Functions; Compound & Continuous Growth; Calculus of Growth.) are developed and applied to economic contexts as an integral part of the course.

 The course is taught through a programme of lectures and tutorials.
 Learning-by-doing, through problem solving, is an important ingredient of the course, as part of an active approach to learning.